Acknowledgment of Paternity with Mother's consent and Declaration of Parental Custody / Child's Name

 The acknowledgment of paternity becomes effective only with the mother's consent.
 Notarizing both declarations in the same document is easier, so come jointly.
 What we don't need for the notarization is: the child.
 To save time, I suggest you to send me in advance by email the required details (or send copies of your documents):

-- Parents: First and family name, date and place of birth, actual address, type (passport / identity-card / residence permission or whatever, even if expired), number and issuing authority of the identification-document and, if available, father's certificate of birth (place of registrar's office and registration number)
+- Parents: First and family name, date and place of birth, actual address, type (passport / identity-card / residence permission or whatever, even if expired), number and issuing authority of the identification-document and, if available, from your certificates of birth the place of registrar's office and the registration number

 - Child: First and family name, place of registrar's office and registration number (if already born)

 After the notarization, both parents have the right and the obligation to provide care for the minor child, which includes both the provision of personal care and the provision of funds and both parents will jointly represent the child.
 The joint parental custody can only be terminated in exceptional cases at the request of one of the parties, during a not only temporary separation, by the family court.
 Furthermore, you are instructed on the consequences of the recognition of paternity in relation to the kinship as well as the maintenance and inheritance law.

 The acknowledment is possible yet before the child is born.
 In this case, you must inform me of the place of birth and the given name(s) of the child immediately after birth, for I must send certified copies of the documents to the youth welfare service and the registrar; locally competent are the authorities at the place of birth.

 Notary's fee in cash: Paternity acknowledment and consent: none, just the lump sum for expenses of € 20.35, in English and German € 51.41; with declaration of parental custody in German: € 95.56 / in English and German: € 113.88; with declaration of parental custody and determination of the child's name in German: € 115.55 / in English and German: € 141.73.